savvyt/data_challenge/README.md

 |---|---|---|---|---|
 |Connection|can be 24/7 except during maintenance window | Not always connected  |Can get disconnected and must restart the process by establishing a new connection.
 Additionally, to ensure that you do not miss any data, you may need to utilize a Redundant Connection, Backfill, or a Replay stream to mitigate or recover data from disconnections from the stream.|Streaming is problematic because you have to be always connected.
 And with serverless product you have timeout concern (9 minutes for Cloud Functions V1, 60 minutes for Cloud Run and Cloud Functions V2).
 However you can imagine to invoke regularly your serverless product, stay connected for a while (let say 1h) and schedule trigger every hour.|

+## Prereqs
+You'll need: 1) Twitter Developer credentials and 2) a GCP account set up.

+Once you have a Twitter Developer account, you'll need an app, API consumer key (and secret), access token (and secret), and bearer token.

+(You may need to enable to the relevant APIs on your GCP account - Compute Engine, GCS, Dataflow, and BigQuery.
+You can do that using the search bar at the top of the GCP interface.)

 ## Solution
 ```mermaid
 graph TB